Radu-Vele/Bike_Sharing_System/README.md

 # Bike Sharing Web App 🚲

+> ❕ The project is under development and some work might not have been integrated onto the main branch.
+To see latest updates navigate to the backend/frontend repos on the other branch but main.

 > A web application for managing a bike-sharing system.
 The system involves only the self-reported user activity (no background check for any actual physical bikes).

 Contributors: